 Some were rich and proud, some very poor; some were very warm and cuddly and others distant and cold.
 Many associated their grandmothers with food of one kind or another, whether the activities of preparation or the joys of eating.

 Most felt that their grandmother had been a considerable influence on their lives and their attitudes to being a grandmother, whether positive or, in the occasional case, negative.

 It made me realise how many different family stories there are.

 It must be wonderful to have a grandmother as a major influence in your life.
 Now that I am one, I realise that it is such a special relationship.

 You can be very close but without the inevitable tensions that arise within the immediate nuclear family.
 You gain new perspectives and ways of doing things than you gain from your parents.

 And you also gain a small foothold in history, if she talks about her own background and life as a child.

 I have written a lot about the importance of this relationship to the grandmother, but yes, in the right family, it is also important to the grandchild.

 What will your grandchildren remember about you in 50- or 60-years’ time?
-What do you remember about your grandmother?
-Was she an important influence on your life?
-Has it affected your relationships with your own grandchildren?
-Let’s have a conversation!
+What do you remember about your grandmothers?
+Were they important influences on your life?
+How have they affected your relationships with your own grandchildren?